Domestic Superhero

 • Serve quinoa fried rice alongside Genera Tso's Tofu for the perfect Chinese take-out at home!

-• Serve Bang Bang Tofu with it's creamy spicy sauce along with Quinoa Fried Rice.
+• Serve Bang Bang Tofu along with Quinoa Fried Rice.

 • Want to double up on your protein?
 Try these delicious Spicy Thai Chicken Tenders with the Quinoa Fried Rice.